jborgers/PMD-jPinpoint-rules/docs/JavaCodeQuality.md

 **Observation: Multiple switch cases contain the same assignment**
 **Problem:** Identical assignments to the same variable are very likely a bug.
 It lead to a production incident in a project.
 **Solution:** Each case block of a switch should contain unique assignments.
 Common assignments should be taken out of the switch construct.
+Exceptional case: a duplicate assignment to a boolean is considered safe since it can only hold 2 values.
 **Perf-code-check:** [AvoidDuplicateAssignmentsInCases](https://jira.rabobank.nl/browse/JPCC-89)